Pylons/pyramid/docs/narr/urldispatch.rst

           neither concept (controller nor action) exists within :mod:`repoze.bfg`.
 Instead, when you map a URL pattern to code in bfg, you will map the URL patterm to a :term:`view`.
-          Once the context and view name are found, the view will be called with a :term:`context` and a :term:`request`.
+          Once the context and view are found, the view will be called with a :term:`context` and a :term:`request`.

 It often makes a lot of sense to use :term:`URL dispatch` instead of :term:`traversal` in an application that has no natural hierarchy.